 Regaining overall muscle tone and strength after birth

-Activating and strengthening the pelvic floor muscles
+Activating and strengthening or relaxing the pelvic floor muscles

 Stretching and releasing of sore and tight muscles and joints

 Preparing and strengthening the body for return to more intensive exercise such as running

 You can start these classes following your 6 week check with your GP or Obstetrician.